House GOP Campaign Arm Says It Was Hacked During The 2018 Election Cycle

 Prior wouldn't say anything more in order to protect the ongoing investigation.

 The FBI told NPR on Tuesday that it generally does not confirm or deny the existence of investigations.
+The Department of Homeland Security did not immediately respond to a request for comment.

-Reportedly detected earlier this year
+Detected earlier this year

 The news of the major intrusion was first reported by Politico, which said that the email accounts of four senior NRCC aides were "surveilled for several months" and exposed "thousands of sensitive emails to an outside intruder."